transentis/bptk_py/README.md

 It requires a python simulation model following the conventions given in the end of this Readme.
-Furthermore, it ships with [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler) for generating python versions of simulation models from other engines (such as Stella Architect).
+Furthermore, it ships with [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler) for generating python versions of simulation models from other engines.
+Currently it is compatible with the [XMILE format](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xmile) which is an open XML protocol for sharing interoperable system dynamics models and simulations.
+For instance, [Stella Architect](http://www.iseesystems.com) stores system dynamics models in this format.
+The XMILE standard is governed by the OASIS standards consortium - our framework currently only supports the XMILE standard, we may create a compiler for other formats (such as Vensim® by [Ventana Systems](http://www.vensim.com)) in the future.

 ## Installation
 Like every piece of software, BPTK-Py has to be installed correctly, including its dependencies.